kiddo-pwn/blog/_posts/2025-11-30-writing-sync-popping-cron.md

 The first vulnerability stems from a logical flaw in how `syncd` handles authentication requests from various channels (`webapi` vs TCP:6690).

 Analysis began by examining the patch for [Synology Drive Server 3.5.1-26102](https://archive.synology.com/download/Package/SynologyDrive/3.5.1-26102).
-A comparison of `webapi/drive/SYNO.SynologyDrive.lib` reveals the removal of the `authenticate` method from the `SYNO.SynologyDrive.Authentication` endpoint:
+A comparison of `SYNO.SynologyDrive.lib` reveals the removal of the `authenticate` method from the `SYNO.SynologyDrive.Authentication` endpoint:

 ```diff
     "SYNO.SynologyDrive.Authentication": {